Tory vows to review process after newly appointed councillor resigns due to anti-LGTBQ posts

 Bryan, who beat out 20 other candidates, quit that evening after anti-LGTBQ content posted some time ago on her Facebook account resurfaced.

-READ MORE: Newly appointed Toronto councillor resigns after controversial social media posts resurfaced

-Michael Ford, who previous held the role, vacated his seat as Ward 1 councillor to run provincially in York South-Weston.
+Michael Ford, who previously held the role, vacated his seat as Ward 1 councillor to run provincially in York South-Weston.
 Ford had reportedly recommended Bryan as his replacement to Toronto City Council.

 Calling the situation a “complicated matter,” Toronto's mayor said the “very nature of the process is unusual, in that it allows anybody to apply.”